mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 ---
 {% include JB/setup %}

-What are the expectations of maintainer of open source software libraries?
+What are the expectations and best practices for maintainers of open source software libraries?
-What are best practices?
 How can we do this better?

 This post frames the discussion and then follows with best practices based on my personal experience and opinions.  *I make no claim that it is correct.*